Part of Okanogan-Wenatchee National Forest

 Fuel and D-batteries are not provided for the propane stove or battery operated lantern.
 Guests must bring their own 16.4-ounce propane canisters and four D batteries, as well as cooking utensils, cookware, backup lighting, sleeping bags, towels, dish soap, matches, toilet paper and garbage bags.
 All trash and food must be packed out, and guests are expected to clean the cabin before leaving.

-The combination for the lockbox is provided with your reservation confirmation letter.
-Or, call the Ranger Station (509-852-1100) Monday - Friday at least 48 hours before your reservation date to get the entrance code.
+The combination for the lockbox is provided with your reservation confirmation letter, or call the Ranger Station (509-852-1100) Monday, Wednesday, Thursday or Friday at least 48 hours before your reservation date to get the entrance code.

 Check-out Time - 12:00pm (noon)